Exploring the gravity sector of emergent higher-spin gravity: effective action and a solution: Discussion

 It is tempting to speculate about the feasibility of the present framework as a physical theory.
 From this point of view, the deviation from Ricci-flatness is perhaps the most interesting -- and challenging -- feature: On the one hand it opens up the possibility for geometric explanations of the open problems such as dark energy and dark matter.
 On the other hand, it remains to be seen if the theory can meet the precision tests of gravity.
 In particular, the analog of the full Schwarzschild solution arising from matter at the origin is still to be found.
 It may also be that a proper description of gravity in the presence of matter requires the inclusion of quantum effects, such as an induced Einstein-Hilbert action as discussed previously \cite{Sperling:2019xar,Steinacker:2010rh,Sakharov:1967pk}.
 In either case, the tools developed in this paper should provide a useful basis for further work towards a more complete understanding of gravity in this remarkable model.

 \paragraph{Acknowledgments.}

 We would especially like to thank Sergio H\"ortner for collaboration on this project.
-HS would also like to thank Yuhma Asano for useful discussions and a related collaboration.
+We would also like to thank Yuhma Asano for useful discussions and collaboration, and for pointing out a sign error in a previous version.
 The work of HS was supported by the Austrian Science Fund (FWF) grant P32086.